Tom5521/fsize/README.md

   fsize [flags]

 Flags:
       --bin-info                  Displays the information of the binary --color                     enable or disable the color (default true) -c, --config strings            Configure the variables used for preferences
                                   Example: "fsize --config 'always-show-progress=true,always-print-on-walk=false'".

                                   To see the available variables and their values run "fsize --print-settings".
       --gen-bash-completion       Generate a completion file for bash if any, the first argument will be taken as output file.
       --gen-fish-completion       Generate a completion file for fish if any, the first argument will be taken as output file.
       --gen-zsh-completion        Generate a completion file for zsh if any, the first argument will be taken as output file.
   -h, --help                      help for fsize
-      --no-progress           Disable any progress bar/indicator.
+      --no-progress               Disable any progress indicator.
       --no-walk                   Skips walking inside the directories.
       --no-warns                  Hide possible warnings.
       --print-on-walk             Prints the name of the file being walked if a directory has been selected.
       --print-settings            Prints the current configuration values.
   -p, --progress                  Displays a file count and progress bar when counting and summing file sizes. (default true)
-      --update                Automatically updates the program by overwriting the binary and regenerating the completions.
+      --progress-delay duration   Specifies how long the program should be counting files before a progress indicator appears (default 1s) --update                    Automatically updates the program by overwriting the binary and regenerating the completions.
   -v, --version                   version for fsize
 ```

 Or by copying one of the